 Click on the links below to jump to a section:

+What is email marketing?
+Email marketing is a common marketing strategy that involves sending (commercial) emails to leads, prospects, customers and past customers with the aim of engaging them, converting them and making more sales.
 Email marketing has been around for years now and it still is one of the top marketing channels for making sales and driving more traffic.
-Itโs pretty easy to keep up with once youโve gotten the hang of it, and it brings in results, more so than many other marketing channels:
+It’s pretty easy to keep up with once you’ve gotten the hang of it, and it brings in results, more so than many other marketing channels:- Get more traffic

 - Reach more people